ghowland/yudien/docs/yudien_functions.md

 **Args:** None

-  0. Bool :: Determines if the While should execute
+  0. String :: UDN code that is executed, and then checked like an __if result, which becomes boolean each while loop, breaking the while on a False result
   1. Int :: Maximum number of times the while should execute.
 Must be positive integer, 0/-1 will never execute.
 Ensures it does not infinitely loop.

 **Output:** None